astrogroup/kb_bitcoin/Readme.md

 # install dependancy
 $bundle

+$cp password_example.yml password.yml
-Edit your password.yml and set your API key
+# Edit your password.yml and set your API key
-(API key is issued in each exchanges.
+#(API key is issued in each exchanges.
 Log in the exchage site and check it.)

 $bundle exec ruby trade.rb
 then, board prices are printed.